the1lab/1lab/src/Cat/Diagram/Monad/Extension.lagda.md

 3. It is not immediately clear how to generalize monads beyond endofunctors.
-   In constrast, extension systems can be readily generalized to [[relative extension systems]]^[In fact, we will *define* extension systems as a special case of relative extension systems!].
+   In contrast, extension systems can be readily generalized to [[relative extension systems]]^[In fact, we will *define* extension systems as a special case of relative extension systems!].